leno3s/MH_Z19_Python/README.md

 # MH\_Z19\_Python
-  Simple class can be used for reading CO2 concentration with MH-Z19 sensor.
+  Simple class can be used for reading CO2 concentration from MH-Z19 sensor.

 # Requirements
   * Python3.7